DarkGhostHunter/Larapoke/README.md

 </form>
 ```

-Don't worry if you use many `@larapoke` directives in your view; the script will intelligently use only the first occurrence instead of instancing multiple times.
+Don't worry if you use many `@larapoke` directives in your view, the script will be injected itself only on the first occurrence instead of multiple times.
+Even then, if you forcefully render manually in multiple places, the subsequent scripts won't do nothing.

 ## Configuration